TylerReeds/GameEngine-FinalProject/README.md

 Explanation:

 We used an input manager that is able to keep track of the player inputs.
 This sets a command based on what input key is pressed to manage the inputs for movement and attacks.
 It also has a handle input function to check what key is pressed and to execute the corresponding action.
 This allows us to have a single space where the inputs are managed to keep things organized and simple.
+This was useful as it created a single instance of the Input Manager where everything is managed in 1 script.

 Custom Button Mapping(Command)-